For small businesses, figuring out how to build a website can be a daunting task. It’s something you know you need… but how do you get there?

 The Right CMS For You

-Once you have your hosting and domain name sorted, it’s time to choose a content management system for your website.
+Once you have your hosting and domain name sorted, it’s time to choose your website’s content management system.
 This is the heart of your site – the place where you can make changes, install plugins and work with your theme.
 Here are the top CMS providers in the world right now:

 Up next is Joomla.
 Like WordPress, Joomla is relatively simple to use but offers boundless possibilities.
 The large library of free-to-use plugins doesn’t hurt, either.